Dylan Carlson Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the second-ranked team ERA across all league pitching staffs (3.22).
+- The Cubs have the second-ranked team ERA among all MLB pitching staffs (3.30).

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (28 total, 0.8 per game).
+- The Cubs allow the fourth-fewest home runs in baseball (31 total, 0.9 per game).

-- Stroman makes the start for the Cubs, his eighth of the season.
-He is 2-2 with a 2.18 ERA and 38 strikeouts through 41 1/3 innings pitched.
+- Steele (5-0 with a 1.45 ERA and 36 strikeouts in 43 1/3 innings pitched) gets the start for the Cubs, his eighth of the season.

-- The righty's most recent appearance came on Wednesday against the Washington Nationals, when he went six innings, surrendering one earned run while allowing five hits.
+- In his most recent time out on Friday, the left-hander tossed seven innings against the Miami Marlins, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.